-The Tuft & Needle mattress topper is designed to avoid these issues.
-It contains responsive foam that is also breathable.
+The Tuft and Needle mattress topper is designed to avoid these issues as it contains more responsive foam that is also quite breathable.

-As a fan of the original Tuft & Needle mattress, I was interested to see how their topper would compare.
+As a fan of the original Tuft and Needle mattress, I was particularly interested to see how their topper would compare.

-Is this a truly responsive, cooler foam topper?
-Read on for my full review.
+To find out if this is a truly responsive, cooler foam topper, read on for the full review.

-- You are a back sleeper.
+- Back sleepers.
 Back sleepers should always be looking for a good balance of comfort and support.
-If your mattress is extra-firm, the Tuft & Needle mattress topper could soften it enough to let your hips sink in.
-At the same time, the foam should conform to the shape of your body.
-Back sleepers of many sizes should enjoy the Tuft & Needle.
+If a mattress is extra-firm, the Tuft and Needle mattress topper could soften it enough to let sleepers’ hips sink in while it adds some contouring as well.
+Back sleepers of many sizes should enjoy the Tuft and Needle.

-- You are a side sleeper.
-Side sleepers want to make sure their sleeping surface is soft enough to relieve pressure on their shoulder and hips.
-If you are a side sleeper and want to add some softness and pressure relief to your mattress, the Tut & Needle could be a good option.
-It will soften your firmer mattress and ease the pressure you feel on those heavier areas.
-Even larger side sleepers should feel some nice pressure relief.
+- Side sleepers.
+Side sleepers want to make sure their sleeping surface is soft enough to relieve pressure on their shoulders and hips.
+Those side sleepers who want to add some significant softness and pressure relief to their mattress should take a look at the Tuft and Needle.
+It will soften a firmer mattress and ease the pressure felt in the heavier areas, and even larger side sleepers should feel some nice pressure relief.

-- You want a foam topper but worry about getting stuck.
+- Those who want a foam topper but worry about getting stuck.
 Again, one of the drawbacks of many foam toppers is that they can make it more difficult to move around on the mattress.
-Whether you have mobility issues or simply move around at night, the Tuft & Needle should work for you.
-It features soft foam that is also responsive.
-You will sink in, but you shouldn’t feel stuck.
+People with mobility issues or those who simply move around at night should like the Tuft and Needle.
+It features soft foam that is also responsive, so most sleepers should sink in without feeling stuck.

-- You want a foam topper but worry about sleeping hot.
-Foam toppers are also known to trap heat and direct them back at sleepers.
-If you prefer a soft foam topper but want to make sure you are still sleeping cool, the Tuft & Needle could be a good choice.
+- Those who want a foam topper but worry about sleeping hot.
+Foam toppers are also known to trap heat and direct them back at sleepers, so those who prefer a soft foam topper but want to make sure they are are still sleeping cool should consider the Tuft and Needle.
 It features open-celled foam that should promote a decent amount of airflow.
-You won’t be sleeping cold on the Tuft & Needle, but it shouldn’t be adding heat to your mattress.
+Most won’t be sleeping particularly cold on the Tuft and Needle, but it shouldn’t be adding heat to the mattress.

-- You are a stomach sleeper.
-Stomach sleepers usually require a firmer sleeping surface.
-You want to make sure your hips get the needed support.
-Without this, your hips and core could dip into the mattress, which could lead to back pain.
-The Tuft & Needle should soften your mattress a fair amount.
-If you are primarily a stomach sleeper, a soft topper like the Tuft & Needle is not the best choice.
+- Stomach sleepers.
+Stomach sleepers usually require a firmer sleeping surface because they want to make sure their hips get the necessary support.
+Without this, the hips and core could dip into the mattress, which could lead to back pain.
+The Tuft and Needle should soften a mattress a fair amount, making it not the best option for stomach sleeping.

-- You prefer the classic memory foam feel.
-True memory foam has a very slow-moving feel that lets you sink in.
-If this is the feel you are looking for, the Tuft & Needle is not the best option.
-While it is made of soft foam, it is also very responsive.
+- Fans of a classic memory foam feel.
+True memory foam has a very slow-moving feel that lets sleepers sink in.
+If this feeling is desirable, the Tuft and Needle might not be the best option as it is soft but also particularly responsive.

-- You are looking for a more affordable mattress topper.
-If you consider the quality of the Tuft & Needle, it is a very good deal.
-That being said, it is currently $150 for a Queen-size topper.
+- Those who are looking for a more affordable mattress topper.
+Just considering the quality of the Tuft and Needle, it is a very good deal, but it is currently $150 for a Queen-size topper.
 While there are more pricey toppers out there, there are more affordable options as well.
-If $150 is outside of your budget, you might want to look at a lower-end topper.

 Construction And Options

-- The cover is made of a polyester blend and has a sweatshirt quality.
-It is soft to the touch.
+- The cover is made of a polyester blend that has a sweatshirt quality and is soft to the touch.

 - The topper contains 2″ of a responsive foam.
 This foam is open-celled, which makes the topper quite breathable.

-- On the bottom of the topper, you will find silicone beads.
-These add some grip to the Tuft & Needle so that it does not shift around on top of your mattress.
+- On the bottom, the Tuft and Needle features silicone beads thatadd some grip to the Tuft and Needle so that it does not shift around on top of the mattress.

-- In terms of size options, you can choose from Twin, Twin XL, Full, Queen, King, and California King.
+- In terms of size options, customers can choose from Twin, Twin XL, Full, Queen, King, and California King.

-- The Tuft & Needle is made in the USA.
+- The Tuft and Needle is made in the USA.

 RELATED: Best Mattress Topper

 When the Tuft & Needle arrived at my house, I opened it immediately.
-Something you will notice with many foam toppers and bed-in-a-box mattresses is that they can emit a strong chemical smell when they are first unboxed.
-But I did not get much of a chemical smell with the Tuft & Needle.
+Many foam toppers and bed-in-a-box mattresses can emit a strong chemical smell when they are first unboxed.
+There was not much of a chemical smell with the Tuft and Needle.

-In addition, with many foam toppers, you need to wait a few days before you can actually use them.
-Soft memory foam toppers, for instance, could take two full days to reach their full body.
-However, with the Tuft & Needle, I was ready to use the topper right away.
+In addition, with many foam toppers, one must wait a few days before actually using them.
+Soft memory foam toppers, for instance, could take two full days to reach their full body, but the Tuft and Needle was ready to use right away.

-In order to get an idea of the Tuft & Needle’s firmness, I placed it on a mattress with a firmness of 8/10.
-When I laid down on the mattress and the topper, the firmness felt closer to a 7 or 6.5/10.
+In order to get an idea of the Tuft & Needle’s firmness, I placed it on a mattress with a firmness of 8/10, and it brought the firmness down to a 7 or 6.5/10.
 That means the Tuft & Needle topper is softening the mattress by about 1.5 points.

 As with any topper or mattress, the firmness will really depend on your weight.
-I am 230 lb.
-Lighter and heavier people could feel like the topper is softer or firmer than I did.
+I am 230 lbs, so lighter and heavier people could feel like the topper is softer or firmer than I did.

-- Lying on my back, the Tuft & Needle is a good fit for me.
-It softens the mattress a fair amount so that my hips can sink in farther than they did on the firmer mattress.
-I also feel the foam conform to the shape of my body.
+- Lying on my back, the Tuft and Needle is a good fit for me.
+It softens the mattress a fair amount so that my hips can sink in farther than they did on the firmer mattress, and I also feel the foam conform to the shape of my body.
 See our best mattresses for back sleepers to learn more.

 - When I move to my side, I am also feeling some great pressure relief on my shoulders and hips.
-As a larger person, I often drop right through softer mattress toppers.
-However, the Tuft & Needle is responsive and not so soft that I press right into the mattress below.
+As a larger person, I often drop right through softer mattress toppers, but the Tuft and Needle is responsive and not so soft that I press right into the mattress below.

-- The Tuft & Needle softens the mattress so I am feeling less support on my hips.
-I am getting the sensation that my hips are dipping into the mattress.
+- The Tuft and Needle softens the mattress so I am feeling less support on my hips, and I am getting the sensation that my hips are dipping into the mattress.
 Because of this, I am feeling some strain on my lower back.

-Overall, the Tuft & Needle topper has a balanced foam feel.
+Overall, the Tuft and Needle topper has a balanced foam feel.
 The topper is soft and pressure-relieving, but when I apply pressure, it snaps back into place very quickly.
-I have no real issue moving around on top of the Tuft & Needle.
+I have no real issue moving around on top of the Tuft and Needle.

 The Tuft & Needle comes with a 100-night sleep trial, a 3-year limited warranty, and free returns.